 By a regressive-hermeneutic method is meant society is analyzed to show its educative significance.
 Societal characteristics, thus, are related to the real essentials of educating to understand the latter better.
-There is a shift from a macro-situation (society) to a microsituation (family and school).
+There is a shift from a macro-situation (society) to a micro-situation (family and school).

-Botha (19) stresses the demand of practical applicability wjich sociopedagogical thinking also must have; society, teaching practice, the child and family must profit from sociopedagogic thinking (theory) and research.
-Empirical-statistical research from a sociopedagogical perspective has undeveloped possibilities.
+Botha (19) stresses the demand of practical applicability which sociopedagogical thinking also must have; society, teaching practice, the child, and family must profit from sociopedagogical thinking (theory) and research.
+Empirical-statistical research, from a sociopedagogical perspective, has undeveloped possibilities.

-Regarding the most recent views (20) in the development of sociopedagogic thinking, the following is stated:
+Regarding the most recent views (20) in the development of sociopedagogical thinking, the following is stated:

-- (i) Sociopedagogics today is affirmed to be and is grounded as an independent part-discipline of pedagogics as an autonomous science. - (ii) The function of sociopedagogics is to study (think about and empirically research) the relationships between educating and society (in all societal connections) with the phenomenon of educating as the point of departure and focus of thinking and research. - (iii) Because the phenomenon of educating is extremely complex, its illumination from various perspectives is required to be able to think about and understand the phenomenon of educating in its numerous facets.
-Sociopedagogics will, from a particular perspective, disclose and illuminate the essentials of the phenomenon of educating, and use its own categories to describe its perspective.
-Thinking in sociopedagogics occurs in terms of sociopedagogic categories to disclose the essential characteristics and meaning of the phenomenon of educating in a socio-connection.
-Sociopedagogic categories describe and clarify the relations between educating and society. - (iv) Sociopedagogic categories are pedagogic categories and, therefore, verbalizes the pedagogic in a particular socio-connection:
+- (i) Sociopedagogics today is affirmed to be and is grounded as an independent part-discipline of pedagogics as an autonomous science. - (ii) The function of sociopedagogics is to study (think about and empirically research) the relationships between educating and society (in all societal connections) with the phenomenon of educating as the point of departure, and focus of thinking and research. - (iii) Because the phenomenon of educating is extremely complex, its illumination from various perspectives is required to be able to think about and understand the phenomenon of educating in its numerous facets.
+Sociopedagogics, from a particular perspective, discloses and illuminates the essentials of the phenomenon of educating, and uses its own categories to describe its perspective.
+Thinking in sociopedagogics occurs in terms of sociopedagogical categories to disclose the essential characteristics and meaning of the phenomenon of educating in a socio-connection.
+Sociopedagogical categories describe and clarify the relations between educating and society. - (iv) Sociopedagogical categories are pedagogical categories and, therefore, verbalize the pedagogical in a particular socio-connection: